0f-0b/rd-nurse/README.md

 The exit status is 0 if no illegality is found, and 1 otherwise.

-## Notes

-This program works by computing a set of hit positions according to the cue sounds, and comparing them with the actual oneshot beats in the level.

 ## Bugs

-Events related to RDCode and cues played with Play Sound events are completely ignored, sometimes leading to correctly cued oneshots being reported as uncued or miscued.
+Tags, conditionals and custom cue sounds are completely ignored, sometimes leading to correctly cued oneshots being reported as uncued or miscued.

 ## See Also